luisdrita/RoadSafety/readme.md

 **YOLOv5 executed in a static image from the dataset**

+This example illustrates very well the power of this tool.
+Even the reflection of the car in a window nearby the algorithm was able to count as the right object.

 ![](./img/yolov5/YOLOv5.png)

 **YOLOv5 executed in real-time in a video from London**

+Video uploaded to YouTube showing how YOLOv5 is able to detect in real-time, with high accuracy, objects from a big range of sizes and sometimes occluded by others.

 [![YOLOv5 | London](http://img.youtube.com/vi/ncwcWl-zOws/0.jpg)](http://www.youtube.com/watch?v=ncwcWl-zOws "YOLOv5 | London")

 **Number of detections to the top 15 most common objects**

+In the top 15 most commonly detected objects in the GSV dataset are the ones identified as highly relevant to assess cyclist's road safety.

 Object            |  Number Detections* | Object            |  Number Detections* | Object            |  Number Detections*
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: